 Please don’t short-change this.
 We’ve all seen ads about preventable accidents.
 Use proper safety equipment and follow procedures.
 You will work with heavy metal framing members and sharp wall/siding panels.

 One point you may not know is that falls are actually the leading cause of injury in construction.
-Research and follow all possible preventative measures to keep you and your crew safe.
+Research and follow all possible preventative measures to protect you and your crew.

 Not Fully Planning the Project

 Any savings you may have made by choosing to construct your own building can quickly evaporate if the project doesn’t run smoothly and to schedule.
-If you budgeted for 5 days and it ends up taking 10 days, the additional equipment rental charges will be double the amount you budgeted for.
+If you budgeted for five days and it ends up taking ten days, the additional equipment rental charges will be double the amount you budgeted for.
 Planning is key!

 Ready to Start Your Project?